h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 It would be very useful for servers to signal to clients that they have received a request, but are unable to process it.
 This specification uses the Protocol-Error packet {{RFC7930, Section 4}} as that signal.
 The use of Protocol-Error allows for both hop-by-hop signaling in the case of proxy forwarding errors, and also for end-to-end signaling of server to client.
 Such signaling should greatly improve the robustness of the RADIUS protocol.

 When a RADIUS/1.1 server determines that it is unable to process an Access-Request or Accounting-Request packet, it MUST respond with a Protocol-Error packet containing an Error-Cause attribute.
 A proxy which cannot forward the packet MUST respond with either 502 (Request Not Routable (Proxy)), or 505 (Other Proxy Processing Error).
-This requirement is to help distinguish failures in the proxy chain from failures at the home server,
+This requirement is to help distinguish failures in the proxy chain from failures at the final (i.e. home) server,

 For a home server, if none of the Error-Cause values match the reason for the failure, then the value 506 (Resources Unavailable) MUST be used.